 Firstly, you don’t have to spend a lot of money.
 Sometimes you might just want to do something different: to bring a smile to the face of someone who has or will be going through a lot.
 Great cancer presents don’t need to cost much, sometimes they just need some thought.
 Or you might want to get an already made-up care package, where you don’t have to worry about appropriate items.

-But before you decide exactly what you want to do or buy there are some things we would like you to consider.
+Before you decide exactly what you want to do or buy there are some things we would like you to consider.

 What should you consider before buying a cancer gift?